Fort Butler (Murphy, North Carolina)

 In early 1838 it became clear that most Cherokee would not willingly leave their lands.
 After a deadline in May passed, the United States Army prepared for forced removal.
 Fort Butler was enlarged with barracks, officers' quarters, offices, shops, kitchens, and other buildings.
-General Abraham Eustis took command of the fort in late May, 1838.
+General Abraham Eustis took command of the fort in late May 1838.
 Troops fresh from the Second Seminole War in Florida were assigned to Fort Butler.

 The military removal of the Cherokee began in Georgia in late May, but reports of abuse and mistreatment of the prisoners caused General Winfield Scott, the overall commander stationed at Fort Cass, to suspend operations until early June.

 Southwest North Carolina was one of the most densely populated regions of the Cherokee Nation and was believed to be an area with the potential for violent resistance.
-Therefore, General Scott travelled to Fort Butler in order to personally direct the roundup of Cherokee in the region, which began on June 12, 1838 (Duncan 2003:190).
+Therefore, General Scott travelled to Fort Butler in order to personally direct the roundup of Cherokee in the region, which began on June 12, 1838.

 During the early summer of 1838 more than 3,000 Cherokee prisoners from western North Carolina and northern Georgia passed through Fort Butler en route, via the Unicoi Turnpike, to the larger internment camps at Fort Cass, Tennessee.
-Unlike the long imprisonment at Fort Cass, most of the prisoners spent only a few days at Fort Butler, although some remained for a few weeks (Duncan 2003:189).
+Unlike the long imprisonment at Fort Cass, most of the prisoners spent only a few days at Fort Butler, although some remained for a few weeks.
+Approximately 1,000 prisoners were sent to Fort Butler from Fort Hembree in present-day Clay County.

+Today the site hosts the Fort Butler Memorial Park, which was erected in the 1970s.